pinojs/pino/docs/api.md

 If `WeakRef`, `WeakMap` and `FinalizationRegistry` are available in the current runtime (v14.5.0+), then the thread will be automatically terminated in case the stream or logger goes out of scope.
-The `transport()` function adds a listener to `process.on('exit')` to ensure the worker is flushed and all data synced before the process exits.
+The `transport()` function adds a listener to `process.on('beforeExit')` and `process.on('exit')` to ensure the worker is flushed and all data synced before the process exits.

+Note that calling `process.exit()` on the main thread will stop the event loop on the main thread from turning.
+As a result, using `console.log` and `process.stdout` after the main thread called `process.exit()` will not produce any output.

 For more on transports, how they work, and how to create them see the [`Transports documentation`](/docs/transports.md).